CL-Chiang/EECS568_final_project/README.md

     roslaunch lio_sam run.launch
     rosbag play your-bag.bag -r 3
 ```
+Note: If the simulation is lagging, reduce the playback time from 3 to 1 or 2
 I've modified extrinsic and some related parameters in paras.yaml to fit KITTI dataset.
 For other dataset, see the original git wesite.